booknex/QUEUE/replit.md

 -   **Unified Message Inbox**: Clickable contact names (displayed in blue with hover underline) on opportunity cards and in the Contacts view open a modal with a unified instant messenger-style interface.
 The inbox combines calls and SMS into a single chronological timeline (no tabs), displaying incoming messages on the left and outgoing on the right as chat bubbles.
 Call messages show status (missed/answered) with duration and are clickable to load and play recordings inline.
 The design eliminates tab switching for streamlined conversation viewing.
 -   **Pipeline Assignment**: Client files can be assigned to pipelines, indicated by a badge on the client card.
 -   **Close File Functionality**: Mark files as "closed" with a timestamp.
--   **Dashboard Statistics**: Real-time counters with clickable filter buttons for all statuses (ALL DEALS, NEEDS LENDER, APP-INTAKE, PRE-APPROVED, APPROVED W/ CONDITIONS, LOAN SETUP, Completed).
+-   **Dynamic Dashboard Filters**: Real-time counters with clickable, drag-and-droppable filter cards that dynamically reflect all system and custom statuses.
+Virtual filters "ALL DEALS" (first) and "Completed" (last) are always visible.
+System filters (NEEDS LENDER, APP-INTAKE, PRE-APPROVED, APPROVED W/ CONDITIONS, LOAN SETUP) cannot be edited or deleted but can be reordered.
+Custom filters show a 3-dot menu for edit/delete operations.
 Each stat card displays urgency indicators (green, yellow, red) based on wait times and shows "CLIENT IDLE FOR 48HRS" warnings for critical cases.
 -   **Twilio Live Calling & SMS**: Integrated Twilio Voice SDK for browser-based live calling and SMS.
 An always-active phone widget handles outbound calls, incoming call notifications, and messaging.
 The widget includes a "Contacts" tab with searchable contact list, allowing users to quickly find and open any contact's message inbox.

 #### System Design Choices
 -   **Frontend**: React 18, TypeScript, TanStack Query v5, Wouter, Shadcn UI, Tailwind CSS, date-fns, WebSocket client.
 -   **Backend**: Express.js, PostgreSQL with Drizzle ORM, Zod validation, RESTful API, WebSocket server.
--   **Data Models**: Core entities include `Company`, `ClientFile`, `Pipeline`, `Contact`, `KanbanColumn`, and `Opportunity`, all designed with appropriate foreign key relationships for data integrity and company isolation.
+-   **Data Models**: Core entities include `Company`, `ClientFile`, `Pipeline`, `Contact`, `KanbanColumn`, `Opportunity`, and `StatusFilter`, all designed with appropriate foreign key relationships for data integrity and company isolation.
+The `StatusFilter` model includes an `isSystem` flag to distinguish between system (non-editable) and custom (user-created) filters.
 -   **Project Structure**: `client/` for frontend, `server/` for backend, `shared/` for common schemas.
 -   **Company Isolation**: All data is scoped to its parent company using foreign keys.